barryclark/jekyll-now/_posts/2021-01-04-FPV-shopping-list.md

 ## FPV Goggles:

 The next thing needed for an FPV setup are the goggles.
 Choosing a unit has been pretty tough for me, but I have discovered the contenders by researching goggles used by racing world championship winners.
+With FPV Goggles, you can connect two pairs to the same video feed when flying and have a spectator watch while you fly, so I plan on getting the cheaper goggles first and upgrading later and keeping my old ones.

 {% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/12_DJI_digital_fpv.jpg?raw=true" description="$700 DJI Digital FPV Goggles" product_aff_link="https://www.amazon.com/dp/B07WQQ5KQ6/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=3d54faceba12fe3c8dbfaa3dc9278635&creativeASIN=B07WQQ5KQ6" %}